 Today was a good day.
 I got in a great state of flow and got nine solid hours of work done on the computer, plus a meeting and some exercise.

 As I’ve written about on this blog, 2016 was pretty brutal for me.
 It was a whirlwind year, with lots of business travel and new experiences.
-As I emerged from the burnout, I began to get new clarity on my life and my business.
+As I emerged from the burnout, I began to get new clarity on my life and my business for which I use this check stub template free software.
 My mind wasn’t foggy anymore, clarity leads to being engaged, engagement leads to productivity and less distractions.

 The most important thing I decided after emerging from the fog, was to figure out what to focus on.
 I had a lot of confusion and anxiety at first.
 I lacked a clear head, and a clear purpose.
 I had experienced a lot and achieved a lot, but wasn’t sure what I was showing for it.